On partial Steiner $(n,r,\ell)$-system process: Conclusions

 \section{Conclusions}

-For any given integers $r$ and $\ell$ with $2\leq\ell\leq r-1$, we finally have the asymptotic enumeration formula of $\mathcal{S}(n,r,\ell; m)$ when $m=o( n^{ \frac{\ell+1}{2}})$.
-Applying the enumeration formula, we show $\{\mathbb{S}(n,r,\ell; m)\}_m$ has the same threshold function of connectivity with $\{\mathbb{H}_r(n,m)\}_m$, independent of $\ell$, and $\{\mathbb{S}(n,r,\ell; m)\}_m$ also becomes connected exactly at the moment when the last isolated vertex disappears.
-What is the final size in partial Steiner $(n,r,\ell)$-systems process?
-Recently, the differential equation method~\cite{wormald99} (A short and simple proof of Wormald's differ- ential equation method was recently shown by Warnke~\cite{warnke19}) is motivated by the pseudorandom heuristic properties in the evolution of several constrained graph processes to track various key parameters, which in turn imply the upper or lower bounds of the final size when the processes terminate (such as the triangle-free process~\cite{bohman09}, the triangle removal process~\cite{bohman15}, and other constrained process~\cite{bennett15,bohman102,bohman19,kuhn16}).
-Next step, we will find the final size in partial Steiner $(n,r,\ell)$-systems process based on the differential equation method.
+For any fixed integers $r$ and $\ell$ with $3\leqslant\ell\leqslant r-1$, we have the asymptotic enumeration formula of $\mathcal{L}_r^\ell(n, m)$ when $m=o( n^{ \frac{\ell+1}{2}})$ by similar proof with the case $\ell=2$ in~\cite{mckay18}.
+Applying the enumeration formula, we show the process $\mathbb{L}_r^\ell(n, m)$ has the same threshold of connectivity with $\mathbb{H}_r(n,m)$, and it also becomes connected exactly at the moment when the last isolated vertex disappears.
+What about other extremal properties of the partial Steiner $(n,r,\ell)$-systems process?
+Recently, Balogh and Li~\cite{balgoh17} obtained an upper bound on the total number of linear $r$-graphs with given girth for fixed $r\geqslant 3$.
+For any fixed integer $g\geqslant 4$, Bohman and Warnke~\cite{bohman19} applied a natural constrained random process to typically produce a partial Steiner $(n,3,2)$-system with $(1/6-o(1))n^2$ edges and girth larger than $g$.
+The process iteratively adds random $3$-set subject to the constraint that the girth remains larger than $g$.
+In future work, we will consider the final size of the partial Steiner $(n,r,\ell)$-system process with some constraints on the girth.